 I love baked potatoes.
 They’re such a great side dish to a BBQ, or when served alongside soup or salad.
 With the right toppings and decent sized potato, they become an entire meal too.
 They’re so versatile, comforting, fluffy, and delicious.

-What do I need to make Baked Potatoes in my Instant Pot?
+Everything you need to make Baked Potato in Instant Pot

 - Water